belcherlab/DOLPHIN/README.md

 In the MATLAB command line: \
 obj = CHADNIS(\<directory\>)\
 where \<directory\> is the full path to the folder which contains all the raw data collected, which needs to be processed.\
-Note: \<directory\> must also contain the background file, which is labeled with "\_bcgnd" in the filename (the blank background, collected under the same conditions of image acquistion, viz. the integration time, number of acquisition frames and normalization) as the data collection procedure.
+Note: \<directory\> must also contain the background file, which is labeled with "\_bcgnd" in the filename (the blank background, collected under the same conditions of image acquistion, viz. the integration time, number of acquisition frames and normalization) as the data collection procedure.\
+For help with troubleshooting or other issues pertaining to Code run errors, please contact:\
+Dr. Xiangnan Dang, xiangnan.dang@gmail.com